TaTo30/vue-pdf/docs/guide/events.md

 ### form-select

-`form-select` emitted when the user inputs a value in an one-select or multi-select element.
+`form-select` is emitted when the user selects a value in a single-select or multi-select element.

 ```json
 {